jonotuke/BREADR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of BREAD is to calculate kinship from SNP data.
+The goal of BREAD is to provide an easy-to-use method for estimating degrees of relatedness (up to the second degree) for extrememly low-coverage data.
+BREAD also allows users to quantify and visualise the level of confidence in the estimated degrees of relatedness.

 ## Installation